WRITING STYLE: 3/5

 The characters are a decent bunch

 The characters were a charming bunch.
-Ani and Kamal sir were surely my favourite amongst the lot.
+Ani and Kamal sir were surely my favourites amongst the lot.
 Ani comes across as a meek but hardworking and selfless guy, a personality trait that is rarely found these days, and therefore was quite a pleasure to read about.
 I loved how Kamal sir cared so much for his students especially Ani.
 My heart went out to him when the tragedy concerning Snigdha happened.
 Raju and Ashis were convincingly evil in their nature and were able to bring the necessary variety in this mix of characters.

 What about the author’s writing style?